vishalcoderathore/csv-upoad/README.md

 ## Refactor-1-Abstract-Classes Branch

 The `refactor-1-abstract-classes` branch introduces a refactor of the `CSVReader.ts` file to make it more reusable and extensible by using abstract classes.

-In this approach, we have an abstract `CSVReader` class that defines methods for reading and parsing CSV files.
-It includes an abstract `mapRow` method that is left for child classes to implement.
-This method is responsible for mapping each row in the CSV to a typed object.
+In this approach, an abstract `CSVReader` class is defined which has methods for reading and parsing CSV files.

-For example, in the `src` directory there is a CSV file called `football.csv` that includes a list of different matches and their outcomes.
-The `MatchReader` class in `MatchReader.ts` file extends `CSVReader` class and is specifically tailored to parse this type of CSV data.

-If there is any other CSV file that contains a different type of data, a new class can be created extending the `CSVReader` class.
-This new class would implement the `mapRow` method to map a CSV row to a custom object type that matches the structure of the new CSV data.

-By using abstract classes, we can create different reader classes for different types of CSV files without having to rewrite the CSV reading and parsing logic.
-It promotes code reuse and cleaner, more maintainable code.
+## Refactor-2-Interfaces Branch

+The `refactor-2-interfaces` branch refactors the solution further by using interfaces.
+It introduces a `DataReader` interface, which specifies a contract for what methods a data reader should have.
+In this case, `DataReader` mandates that any class implementing it should have `readFile` and `parseCSV` methods.
+The `DataReader` interface allows us to define a contract for a data reader, promoting reusability across various types of data readers.

+In this approach, we have a `MatchReader` class that utilizes an object implementing the `DataReader` interface to read and parse files.
+This class transforms the parsed data into an array of `MatchData`.
+It decouples the task of data reading and parsing from the task of data processing, resulting in more modular, maintainable, and testable code.

+### The Strategy Pattern

+The `DataReader` interface in this approach exemplifies the Strategy pattern.
+The Strategy pattern is a behavioral design pattern that turns a set of behaviors into objects and makes them interchangeable inside original context object.
+The original object, called context, holds a reference to a strategy object and delegates it executing the behavior.

+In our case, `DataReader` is the strategy, and `MatchReader` is the context. `MatchReader` delegates the work of reading and parsing the file to the `DataReader`.
+This makes `MatchReader` flexible in terms of the source of its data, which can be a CSV file, an API, a database, or some other source.

+The use of the Strategy pattern solves the problem of tightly coupled components.
+Without this design, `MatchReader` would be tightly coupled to `CSVReader`, and any changes to how files are read or parsed would require changes to both `MatchReader` and `CSVReader`.
+By using interfaces, responsibilities are clearly separated.
+This makes the system easier to test, maintain, and extend, as new types of data readers can be added without changing the existing classes.